 But I’ll be damned if our plan didn’t work.
 We crested the final hill, and right there in the open was a bull standing up among a herd bedded down on the saddle.
 BAM.
 Like that, Dixon had shot an elk on his first hunt, and he made it look easy, too.

 As every hunter knows, when the animal drops, the real work begins.
-Thank goodness I decided to review the Zamberlan 980 Outfitters and not a sub-par set of brogans.
+Thank goodness I decided to review these boots and not a sub-par set of brogans.
 I’d have been in a world of sh*t.

 My boots performed stunningly well during one of the most brutal uphill pack-outs I’ve had in a long time.
 We climbed two miles straight up mud, blown down aspens, and deep mushy snow.
 My pack weighed down with the organs and a rear quarter that tipped the scales at over 90 pounds when I returned to camp.